 Customers may in fact work with or rely on third parties to discharge these responsibilities, but the customer, rather than AWS, would manage its relationships with those third parties.

-We summarise in the following table the IPP requirements that are particularly important for customers to consider if using AWS to store personal information collected from individuals in New Zealand.
-We also discuss aspects of the AWS services relevant to these IPPs.
+We summarise the data protection principles of the PDPA in the table below.
+We also discuss aspects of the AWS services relevant to these requirements.